-Section 6.9 does not apply to Section 6.20, Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent.]
+Section 6.9 does not apply to Section 6.20, Title IX Sexual Harassment.

 - Applicable Provisions.
-The provisions of this section shall be applicable to hearings held pursuant to Sections 6.9 through 6.11 of the Nevada System of Higher Education Code for Non-Title IX Conduct. - 6.9.2 Hearing Arrangements.
+The provisions of this section shall be applicable to hearings held pursuant to Sections 6.9 through 6.11 of the Nevada System of Higher Education Code for Non-Title IX Conduct. - Hearing Arrangements.
 The administrative officer shall make physical and scheduling arrangements for hearings required by Sections 6.9 through 6.11 of the Nevada System of Higher Education Code.